We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 wildlife camps

-Each of these themed education days will include a customized education program, a live animal encounter, guided walks through the Park where we'll stop at various habitats to learn more about each animal, questions and answers with our education team or special guests, outdoor activities, train raid if available and a take home activity.
+Each of these themed education days will include a customized education program, a live animal encounter, guided walks through the Park where we'll stop at various habitats to learn more about each animal, questions and answers with our education team or special guests, outdoor activities, train ride if available and a take home activity.
 Register your child for one day, or for the full session offered this year.

 frequently asked questions